 Widespread hyperpigmentation can be caused by

-Drugs, chemicals, and heavy metals that can cause hyperpigmentation include the following:
+Drugs and heavy metals that can cause hyperpigmentation include the following:

-Depending on the drug, chemical, or metal and where it is concentrated in the skin, hyperpigmentation may be violet, bluish black, yellow-brown, or shades of blue, silver, and gray (see also Color Changes in the Skin Color Changes in the Skin Doctors use specific terms to describe various types of marks and growths on the skin.
+Depending on the drug or metal and where it is concentrated in the skin, hyperpigmentation may be violet, bluish black, yellow-brown, or shades of blue, silver, and gray (see also Color Changes in the Skin Color Changes in the Skin Doctors use specific terms to describe various types of marks and growths on the skin.
 Some skin disorders and infections can cause color changes in the skin.
 (See also Structure and Function... read more ).
 In addition to the skin, the teeth, nails, white of the eyes (sclera), and lining of the mouth (mucosa) may be discolored.
 With many of these drugs, the hyperpigmentation often fades after the drug is stopped, but it can take longer to fade in people who have darker skin.
 Sometimes the hyperpigmentation is permanent regardless of skin color.

 Because many drugs that cause skin pigmentation also cause photosensitivity reactions Photosensitivity Reactions Photosensitivity, sometimes referred to as a sun allergy, is an immune system reaction that is triggered by sunlight.
 Sunlight can trigger immune system reactions.
 People develop itchy eruptions... read more , people should avoid the sun Avoidance Sunburn results from a brief (acute) overexposure to ultraviolet (UV) light.
 Overexposure to ultraviolet light causes sunburn.
 Sunburn causes painful reddened skin and sometimes blisters, fever... read more .